REGISTRATION OPENS FRIDAY, JAN. 30 AT 10 A.M

 Families will need to provide a morning snack, a lunch, and an afternoon snack for your camper.
 Rest time will be provided for our rising Early Learners and those who need it.

-Week 5: July 7-11 - Animal Adventures and Backyard Fun
+Week 5: July 6-10 - Animal Adventures & Backyard Camping Fun

 Sign up for the full seven weeks of Primary School Day Camp and save $400!